scienceacademy/blackjack_bots/README.md

 The code in this repository lets you build and test Python bots to play Blackjack.

-To download this code in your CodeSpace, type the following command in the Terminal window:
+To download this code in your CodeSpace, paste the following command in the Terminal window:

 ```bash
 git clone https://github.com/scienceacademy/blackjack_bots.git